SodySpokes

 That a man in Klondike heard the news

-Who heard of a man who claimed to know
+Who knew a man who claimed to know

 Whose mother-in-law will undertake

-That she has a son who has a friend
+That she has a son who knows a friend

-Who knows when the date the world will end.
+Who knows the date the world will end.

 May We So Live